AmazingMonster/conceptrodon/docs/contents/metafunctions/sequnivore/typical_paste.doc.md

 - **Base Case:** Handle several amounts directly;
 - **Recursive Case:**
-  1. Concatenate several packed sequences from the front directly and place the result into the first sequence;
+  1. Concatenate several packed sequences at the front directly and place the result into the first sequence;
   2. Invoke `TypicalPaste` with the newly packed first sequence and the unhandled sequences.

 A simplified version will be as follows: